hbctraining/scRNA-seq/lessons/umap-installation.md

 _**These materials were modified from [https://unidata.github.io/online-python-training/conda-windows.html](https://unidata.github.io/online-python-training/conda-windows.html).**_

 The aim of this web page is to help you get started with Python.
-We will explain what a package management tool is, how to download `conda` package management tool via the Anaconda installer, and guide you on the Mac/Windows Command Prompt so that you can use `conda` from the command line.
+We will explain what a package management tool is, how to download `conda` package management tool via the Anaconda installer, and guide you on the Mac/Windows command prompt so that you can use `conda` from the command line.
 Finally, we will wrap up by installing one library with `conda`.

 ## What Is a Package Management Tool?